adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 }
 ```

-In there we check whether the element that has been annotated is actually a class.
+In this method, we check whether the element that has been annotated is actually a class.
 Otherwise we throw an exception and stop processing further elements.
 In case we have found a valid element, we create a convenience object `MissingFeatureAnnotatedClass` that holds all necessary information.
 The example below shows the code for a class that has only one `MissingFeature` annotation.